Sea Lice Inspection Ireland

 Climate Change - More Escapes

-The establishment of larger farms coupled with the ominous trend of increased severe weather patterns primarily involving more intense and destructive storms, increased escapement of salmon from farms is now a reality, with large numbers of farmed salmon turning up in wild salmon rivers in the west of Ireland in 2017.
+The establishment of larger farms coupled with the ominous trend of increased severe weather patterns primarily involving more intense and destructive storms, increased escapement of salmon from farms is now a reality, with large numbers of farmed salmon turning up in wild salmon rivers in the west of Ireland in 2017 and again recently in Killary Harbour.
 Other factors which also influence escapement involve the increased usage of well boats to treat fish for disease and parasites.
 Poignantly, the escaped salmon may spawn with wild fish causing a progressive dilution of wild genetics which could effectively destroy the productivity of wild systems.

 The following video illustrates a number of techniques how lice are controlled by the industry.
 It must be strongly noted that wild salmonids do not appear to be a concern of the industry and effectively reductions in lice numbers are to protect the livestock on the farm.
 The current widespread use of pesticides are not mentioned also in order to "green" their image.